apollosolutions/summit-ddd-workshop/README.md

 - `subgraph-tracks`: This was previously the `server` in the lift-off series, but converted to a subgraph.
 - `subgraph-reviews`: A net new subgraph for handling review data.
 - `apollo-router`: Basic router config setup.
-- `rest-reviews-api`: This API is the source of truth for review data or our application.
+- `rest-reviews-api`: This API is the source of truth for review data for our application.
 This project is intended to represent 2 different APIs: One for review resource data and another for metrics.
 It's combined in the same app for simplicity sake, but we'll treat this as two separate APIs during the workshop.
 - `postgres database`: In addition to the above packages, the provided `docker-compose.yaml` file will also spin up a local postgres database and pre-populate it with review data on start up.

 ## Test running apps